neural-maze/blog/content/posts/202404-llm-chess-arena/index.md

 # Tools 🛠️

-For this application, I didn't need anything fancy, just a way to search for content related to PyCharm / VS Code on the web.
-In fact, I simply reused one of the [CrewAI Examples](https://github.com/joaomdmoura/crewAI-examples/blob/main/prep-for-a-meeting/tools/ExaSearchTool.py), but update the code to using CrewAI tools instead of Langchain tools.
+For this application, we don't need anything particularly complex, just a way to search for content related to PyCharm / VS Code on the web.
+In fact, I simply reused one of the [CrewAI Examples](https://github.com/joaomdmoura/crewAI-examples/blob/main/prep-for-a-meeting/tools/ExaSearchTool.py), but updated the code to use CrewAI tools instead of Langchain tools.

 ```python
 import os